-Operating a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much sooner.
+Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The precise error code provides useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.

-Here are seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Keep in mind that while the investment will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components required to complete repairs.
+Listed below are seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could fix it and the projected cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts needed to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is fixed.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they locate the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively check each wire, ensuring they are fully inserted into the connector with the proper amount of exposed copper.
-Once they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and progressively look at each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+When they pinpoint the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
-Presuming the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Presuming the breakers are on, you can inspect a couple of other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and deliver power through a USB cable.
-In the event it displays error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can consume your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+Assuming it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-The technician can meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician should carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is transported inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience detecting and fixing electrical malfunctions.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then contact a professional technician with the proper experience identifying and resolving electrical problems.

 e73 – Critical

-This could be as simple as the breaker being switched off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s time to get in touch with a local professional.
+This might be as straightforward as the breaker being turned off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s time to speak with a local professional.